kat-app/katapp-docs/content/developer-documentation/setup-guide/_index.md

 - Docker Desktop may require a paid license
 - Contact your IT help desk for license information
 - Alternatively, use [Rancher Desktop](https://rancherdesktop.io/) - a free, open-source alternative with full Docker CLI support

+## Local Development Setup

+There are 3 ways to set up KatApp for local development:

+1. **Quickstart** - Everything runs locally in Docker containers
+2. **Local App Development** - The app runs locally but uses the cloud-based backend
+3. **Full Local Development** - Everything runs locally with hot reloads for all components

+## Quick Access

+{{% children depth="1" style="h4" %}}